-Information about L-Platforms and servers no longer required that remains on the L-Platform management Window can be deleted.
+Information about L-Platforms and servers no longer required that remains on the [L-Platforms] tab of the ROR console can be deleted.

-What is actually done is that the unneeded L-Platform information or server information status is changed to "Finished with return" with the cfmg_deletesysdata (Unnecessary Data Deletion) command so that it is no longer displayed in the L-Platform management View.
+What is actually done is that the unneeded L-Platform information or server information status is changed to "Finished with return" with the cfmg_deletesysdata (Unnecessary Data Deletion) command so that it is no longer displayed in the [L-Platforms] tab.